Houston Spousal Support Lawyer

 - The spouse requesting support is disabled due to a physical or mental disability that makes them unable to earn a sufficient income.

 If you meet both conditions, you may be in a good position to receive support.
+However, qualifying for support requires a clear demonstration of your circumstances, backed by compelling evidence.
+Gathering this evidence can involve financial records, medical documentation, or testimonies from third parties, each playing a critical role in substantiating your case.
 That said, spousal support has only existed in Texas since 1997, and the courts are not always inclined to award it when requested.
 That’s why you should seek legal counsel from an experienced spousal support attorney in Houston, such as Kay Polk, Attorney at Law.

 Hear What Our Clients Are Saying